Women's education in the United States: 20th century

 1947: Marie Maynard Daly became the first African-American woman to earn a Ph.D. in chemistry, which she earned from Columbia University.

 1949: Joanne Simpson (formerly Joanne Malkus, born Joanne Gerould) was the first woman in the United States to receive a Ph.D. in meteorology, which she received in 1949 from the University of Chicago.

-1951: Maryly Van Leer Peck, became Vanderbilt University's first chemical engineer graduate.
+1951: Maryly Van Leer Peck became Vanderbilt University's first chemical engineer graduate.
 Peck also became the first woman to receive an M.S. and a Ph.D. in chemical engineering from the University of Florida.

-1952: Georgia Tech's president Blake R. Van Leer admitted the first women to the school and his wife Ella Wall Van Leer setup support groups for future female engineers.
+1952: Georgia Tech's president Blake R. Van Leer admitted the first women to the school and his wife Ella Wall Van Leer set up support groups for future female engineers.

+1952: Manet Helen Fowler became the first African-American woman to earn a Ph.D. in cultural anthropology (Cornell University).

+1952: Olivia P. Stokes became the first African-American woman to earn a doctorate in Religious Education.

+1953: Grace Marilynn James became one of the first two African-American women on the faculty at a southern medical school and the first African American on the staff of the Louisville Children's Hospital and on the faculty at the University of Louisville School of Medicine.